sauraen/seq64/README.txt

 Features:

 - Full MIDI import/export of sequences in Audioseq format
-- User-editable definition of Audioseq format
 - Edit sequence data directly (e.g. to add commands not supported by MIDI)
+- Create new Audiobank instrument sets from existing instruments
-- Edit and tag Audiobank instrument definitions
+- Edit and tag instrument definitions
-- User-editable definition of Audiobank format
-- Move files in ROM while maintaining system integrity
+- Definitions of Audioseq and Audiobank formats are editable from the GUI and saved in human-readable XML files, not hard-coded; thus, compatible with all versions of games that use similar sequence formats
 - Seamlessly recalculates CRC/CIC upon saving ROM
-- Supports all versions of games that use similar sequence formats
-- All ROM description data saved in human-editable format
-- Supports all three ROM bytes orderings
+- Supports all three ROM byte orderings
 - Yay0/Yaz0 compressor/decompressor tool
 - Mature, comprehensible GUI
 - GPL licensed, cross-platform (Juce C++, full-speed on Windows, Mac, Linux)

 Current project state:

-- MIDI export complete
-- MIDI import mostly complete, some bugs with call-based optimization
-- Editing which instrument set(s) are used with each sequence is complete
-- Audiobank parsing in progress
+- All features above are complete, minus occasional bugs.
+If you find a bug, please contact me at the email address shown at the top of this file.

 Available versions:

-- 32-bit Windows (compiled and tested on Windows 7)
+- 32-bit Windows 7/8 (NOT compatible with Windows 10)
-- 64-bit Windows (compiled and tested on Windows 7)
+- 64-bit Windows 7/8 (NOT compatible with Windows 10)
 - 64-bit Linux (compiled and tested on Ubuntu 14.04)

 Games known to use sequenced music formats compatible with SEQ64: